kyma-project/api-gateway/docs/user/tutorials/01-20-set-up-tls-gateway.md

   EOF
   ```

-## Set up a TLS Gateway in mutual mode
+## Set Up a TLS Gateway in Mutual Mode

   1. Create a mutual TLS Gateway.
 Run: